 Before we can make changes to a customer's account, we need to see the death certificate.
-You can get this from a GP or hospital, and order extra copies from the General Register Office (GRO).
+You can get this from the General Register Office (GRO).

-If you don’t yet have the death certificate, but want to secure the account and stop marketing you can do this by completing a Bereavement Instruction Form and sending it to us at the address below.
+If you don’t yet have the death certificate, but want to secure the account and stop marketing you can do this by either:

 Until we have received this all accounts will remain open.
 This means that any regular payments, such as direct debits, will continue to go out of the account.
 As soon as you have the death certificate, please send this on to us.